Helperbird/website/src/pages/help/how-to-use-helperbirds-color-blind-features-on-websites.md

 ---
 layout: templates/help.html
-title: How to use Helperbird's colorblind features on any website
+title: How to add Color blindness support to websites
-description: Learn how use Helperbird's colorblind features on any website or app.
+description: Learn how to add Color blindness support to websites with Helperbirds browser extension.
 keywords:
   Dyslexia software, Reader Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software,